 1. Private Cloud

 A private cloud is a cloud infrastructure that is dedicated to a single organization or enterprise.
-It can be hosted and managed internally or externally, such as in Meridian’s secure data center in Ashburn, Va.
+It can be hosted and managed internally or externally.
+For example, Meridian delivers Secure Private Cloud services from a secure data center in Ashburn, Va.
+Locating your private cloud in this kind of secure data center with redundant power and backups ensures that, no matter what, your data will be available when and where you need it (as long as you have an Internet connection to get to it!).

 2. Public Cloud